Your 2019 investment banking career planner

 What to do in winter

-- If you’re a first-year student (or in the second year of a four-year degree), now is usually the time to apply for short programmes such as spring insight programmes, which increase your chances of being considered for firms’ graduate schemes.
+- If you’re a first-year student (or in the second year of a four-year degree), now is usually the time to apply for short programmes such as spring insight weeks, which increase your chances of being considered for firms’ graduate schemes.
 These are very much thought of by recruiters as the first stage of the talent pipeline, and are designed to give attendees a head start.
 Most of these deadlines close in January.

 - If you’re in your penultimate year and didn’t get the internship you wanted for the summer, plan ahead by investigating alternative, ideally finance-related work experience.
 Make the most of any festive social events to ask family and friends if they know of any suitable contacts or ways to expand your CV.